cls-python/cls-luigi_paper/README.md

 | __CPU__  | Intel(R) Xeon(R) w5-2445 x86_64    |
 | __GPUs__ | 2 x NVIDIA RTX 6000 Ada Generation |
 | __RAM__  | ~131.5 GB                          |

+## Running on Windows and MacOS
+The experiments in this repository are yet to be tested on Windows and MacOS operating systems.